OfficeDev/office-js-docs-pr/docs/project/index.md

 <h2>Learn about Office Add-ins</h2>

 <p>All Office Add-ins are built upon the Office Add-ins platform, and therefore share a common framework through which certain capabilities can be implemented.
-The following articles contain information that's relevant to any type of Office Add-in, including OneNote add-ins.</p>
+The following articles contain information that's relevant to any type of Office Add-in, including Project add-ins.</p>

 [!include[Office Add-ins guidance](../includes/landing-page-office-addins-guidance.md)]